EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/01_recap/01_styling.md

 import { UnstyledDetails } from '@site/src/components/UnstyledDetails';

 # Styling
+We took a lot of shortcuts in previous sections of the tutorial.
+This made learning much simpler to get started with, but we also left out a few concepts that will make our codebase much easier to navigate as soon as our project starts growing.

 ## ID Naming Convention
-Lets start with the simplest one.
+Lets start with the simplest style change.
 You may have noticed that we changed the `uuid` and `NameComponent` in the HelloWorld's final solution.
 The engine doesn't have a standard for these names yet, but this is a good naming convention that you can follow:
 - Separate words with `.`